 Doing research

-- Examining the object itself, provenance information on the object and identifying its function and geographical and cultural origin.
+- Examining the object itself.
+This includes researching the object's origin in through traces of use, serial numbers and identification stickers, and identifying its function and geographical and cultural origin.

 - Consulting the collection documentation available, both digitally and on paper.